rafi/awesome-vim-colorschemes/docs/romainl-Apprentice.md

     :set termguicolors

-See [this gist](https://gist.github.com/XVilka/8346728) for more information and support status and, of course, `:help termguicolors`.
+See [this gist](https://gist.github.com/XVilka/8346728) for more information and support status and, of course, `:help 'termguicolors'`.

 ### 256color-ready terminal emulators